Biology (BIOL)

 Attributes: Core Science & Tech w/lab (CSTL)

 Introduces students to scientific skills that will support majors in their academic work.
 Explores the diversity of biological and health fields through presentations, scientific literature and communication activities, and interactions with peers and mentors.
-This seminar is required for students majoring in biology, health sciences and community health education.
+This seminar is required for students majoring in biology, public health and community health education, health sciences, and radiologic technology, and recommended for students in nursing.

 BIOL 102 Nutrition for Healthy Living with Lab4 cr